What is a registered childminder and who needs to register?

 Once you have decided that childminding is for you, why not look at our resources to see what we have that you would find useful?

 The wide variety of resources that have been created for you, have been produced by a team of childcare professionals who have many years’ experience of childcare including childminding and are qualified up to Early Years Professional Status.
 They have been designed to keep you informed and up to date and to save you the hours it would take to produce them for your self.
-There are free downloadable resources on the Good Practice page of this site and we also have resource packs, information e-books and online training that you are able to purchase in our shop
+There are free downloadable resources and we also have resource packs, information e-books and online training that you are able to purchase in our shop.

 Information to consider:

 Childminders work alone or with no more than two other childminders or assistants.
 Friends who care for each other’s children do not have to register if the care is without payment of money or for things like food and electricity.

 Childminders care for: